Excel KPI Dashboard (Table of Contents)

 First thing first, you have to enable Power Pivot in your excel.

 Step 1: Open an Excel file.
-Click on File tab on the uppermost ribbon.
+Click on the File tab on the uppermost ribbon.
 Go to Options.

 Step 2: Under Options > Click on Add-ins.
 You’ll be able to see the screen as shown below.

-Step 4: As soon as you hit the Go button, COM Add-ins dialog box will pop up.
+Step 4: As soon as you hit the Go button, the COM Add-ins dialog box will pop up.
 Select Microsoft Power Pivot for Excel from the list of add-ins and click OK.

 After enabling this PowerPivot add-in, you should be able to see the PowerPivot option tab on the topmost panel ribbon in your excel.

 Step 5: Now, the actual work begins.
-Under PowerPivot tab in your excel file, click on Manage.
+Under the PowerPivot tab in your excel file, click on Manage.

 Step 6: It should open a new tab named Power Pivot for Excel.
 There are different ways to import data under PowerPivot.
-You can click Database tab if you want to add data from SQL Server, Access.
+You can click the Database tab if you want to add data from SQL Server, Access.
 However, if you have an excel file or text file or some data files other than SQL and Access, please click on From Other Sources tab.

-Step 7: Once you click on “From Other Sources” tab, a new window named Table Import Wizard will pop up.
+Step 7: Once you click on the “From Other Sources” tab, a new window named Table Import Wizard will pop up.
 There you can see a lot of options from where you can import the data to PowerPivot.
 Select the Excel file, then click on the Next button to proceed further.

 Step 8: Browse the path on where your excel data file is stored and click the Next button to finish the Import.